Dr Simran Sidhu

 - Contact

-The series of projects currently implemented in my lab (details below) allow us to address the overarching aim of gaining a deep understanding of the relationship between exercise-related fatigue and physical activity, neural correlates, and motor-cognitive performance in humans.
+The series of projects implemented in my lab (details below) allow us to address the overarching aim of gaining a deep understanding of the role of exercise-related fatigue, lifestyle factors (including physical activity, diet and sleep) and neuroplasticity on motor-cognitive performance in health and disease.

 Project 1: